Reinforz/platform-status-blog/README.md

 Finally, we have to find a way to upload to the remote server and run the deploy script automatically.
 One way to do them is to use GitHub Actions.
 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows us to automate our build, test, and deployment pipeline.
 Check out [their documentation](https://docs.github.com/en/actions) if you want to know more about it.

 We are going to add a simple GitHub action to automate deploying to our EC2 instance.
-Add new folders `.github\workflows\` in the project working and put a file based on the following path, deploy.yml`, and add the following to the root directory:
+Add new folders `.github\workflows\` in the project directory and put a `.yml` file on the path, `.github\workflows\deploy.yml`, and add the following to it:
 ```yml
 name: Deploy Script